FRoundation: Are Foundation Models Ready for Face Recognition?: Introduction

 \section{Introduction}

-Significant progress has been made in developing foundation models trained on extensive and diverse datasets recently \cite{ oquab2024DINOv2learningrobustvisual, bao2022beitbertpretrainingimage, he2021maskedautoencodersscalablevision}.
+Significant progress has been made in developing foundation models trained on extensive and diverse datasets recently \cite{oquab2024DINOv2learningrobustvisual, bao2022beitbertpretrainingimage, he2021maskedautoencodersscalablevision}.
 Once these models are trained, they can be adapted to a wide array of downstream tasks, providing a versatile basis.
 Inspired by the success of large language models (LLM) \cite{devlin2019bertpretrainingdeepbidirectional, brown2020languagemodelsfewshotlearners, touvron2023llamaopenefficientfoundation, chowdhery2022palmscalinglanguagemodeling, geminiteam2024geminifamilyhighlycapable}, similar large-scale foundation models have been explored for various perception tasks \cite{radford2021learningtransferablevisualmodels, oquab2024DINOv2learningrobustvisual, bao2022beitbertpretrainingimage, he2021maskedautoencodersscalablevision}.
-Often based on the ViT architecture \cite{dosovitskiy2021imageworth16x16words}, which has been shown to match or exceed the performance of traditional methods in large-scale image classification tasks, visual foundation models are becoming increasingly popular due to their strong generalization capabilities when trained on large datasets.
-Although foundation models hold considerable promise for a wide range of applications, their adaptation for face recognition has not been explored in previous research, which drives the motivation for this study.
+Often based on the ViT architecture \cite{dosovitskiy2021imageworth16x16words}, which has been shown to match or exceed the performance of traditional methods in large-scale image classification tasks, visual foundation models are becoming increasingly popular due to their strong generalization capabilities when trained on larger datasets.
+These models can be optimized to perform template extraction, using zero or few-shot learning approaches, making them highly versatile for biometric applications, where collecting a large set of training data, e.g. face images, is technically and legally challenging.
+Although foundation models hold considerable promise for a wide range of applications, their adaptation for face recognition (FR) has not been explored in previous research, which motivates this study.
+In this work, we utilize visual foundation models to enhance performance for the downstream task of FR while minimizing reliance on extensive amounts of data, leveraging their pre-training on diverse datasets.